Gunplay's Wife Announces Divorce After #LHHMIA Star's Arrest For Pulling A Rifle On Her & Baby Over Xbox

 — Andy Slater (@AndySlater) August 20, 2023

-Gunplay, whose real name is Richard Morales, recently returned to the #LHHMIA franchise with a fairytale love story about his new wife.
-Unfortunately. he’s living up to his old rap name rather than his new happily ever after.
+Gunplay, whose real name is Richard Morales, recently returned to the #LHHMIA franchise with a fairytale love story about his new wife, Vonshae Taylor.
+Unfortunately, he’s living up to his old rap name rather than his new happily ever after.

 Vonshae Taylor-Morales Describes Gunplay Holding Her At Gunpoint: “He Didn’t Want Us To Leave And Things Went Left Real Fast”